jaredspecjr/Portfolio/readme.md

-make contact me icons. <---- done put resume in about me. <-------- done change Epicodus in skills section to prototyping experience.  <----- done freepick.com ? put controller on desk change background to image add links instead to projects
+make contact me icons. <---- done put resume in about me. <-------- done change Epicodus in skills section to prototyping experience.  <----- done add links instead to projects < ----- done freepick.com ? put controller on desk change background to image

 ### By Jared Lutz